Android Versions List A to Z With Names

 Android 12

-Android 12 is the twelfth significant delivery and nineteenth Version of Android, the versatile working framework created by the Open Handset Alliance drove by Google.
+Android 12 is the twelfth significant delivery and nineteenth Version of Android, the versatile working framework created by the Open Handset Alliance driven by Google.
 The principal beta was delivered on May 18, 2021.

 Android 13